As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Cell phone plan comparison links

-- Chronological listing of the leaders of France - From 840 AD - the present
+- Listing of the leaders of France - From 840 AD - the present

 - Mentioned on Closer to Truth